 The plentiful coal reserves began waning after the 1950’s.
 The CH&D roundhouse and yard in Wellston were discontinued on January 18, 1961 and the freight station was closed on February 3, 1976, with all freight movements handled in Oak Hill.1 In 1982, the CH&D was abandoned from Dayton to Wellston.

 South to Ironton

 The Toledo, Cincinnati & St. Louis Railroad (TC&StL) was completed in 1882 as a narrow gauge line from Ironton Junction south of Wellston to Bartles/Dean Junction,6 providing service to Kitchen, Gallia, Hoadley, and Olive.
 The line south of Ironton Junction included four tunnels:

-- Tunnel #1 at Hoadley was brick lined.
+- Tunnel No. 1 at Hoadley, brick lined.

-- Tunnel #2 at Hoadley was 693 feet long with a rock interior and timber portals, and partially concrete lined in 1916.
+- Tunnel No. 2 at Hoadley, 693 feet long with a rock interior and timber portals, which was partially concrete lined in 1916.

-- Tunnel #3 at Tar Kiln Run east of Dean, which has collapsed.
+- Tunnel No. 3 at Tar Kiln Run east of Dean.

-- Tunnel #4 at Royersville, which was operated by the Iron Railroad, later part of the Detroit, Toledo and Ironton Railroad (DT&I).
-This tunnel is unlined.
+- Tunnel No. 4 at Royersville, which was operated by the Iron Railroad, later part of the Detroit, Toledo and Ironton Railroad (DT&I).

-The CH&D Buckeye Branch left Wellston traveling southeast, following Little Raccoon Creek for several miles where it split into two branches at Downard.2 The southern fork went through the vicinity of the Buckeye Furnace, while the northern branch traveled along Rich Run.
-The line was dismantled from the former Stone Wall Jackson Mine to #17 on the Buckeye Branch on February 23, 1942.1 The remainder of the Buckeye Branch from McNally Pittsburg to #17 was abandoned on February 2, 1969.
+The CH&D Buckeye Branch left Wellston traveling southeast, following Little Raccoon Creek for several miles where it split into two branches at Downard.2 The southern fork went through the vicinity of the Buckeye Furnace, while the northern fork traveled along Rich Run.
+The line was dismantled from the former Stone Wall Jackson Mine to No. 17 on the Buckeye Branch on February 23, 1942.1 The remainder of the Buckeye Branch from McNally Pittsburg to No. 17 was abandoned on February 2, 1969.

 South of Berlin Crossroads, the CH&D ran a spur line from the Ironton Branch to the McKell Mine.
 2 Years later, the B&O would almost parallel the McKell spur with tracks into the Broken Aro strip mine tipple.
 Another spur at Gee Town, several mines south of Berlin Crossroads, served two mines.